 Travel Agents plan and sell transportation and accommodations for travel agency customers.
 Determine destination, modes of transportation, travel dates, costs, and accommodations required.
 May also describe, plan, and arrange itineraries and sell tour packages.
 May assist in resolving clients’ travel problems.

-Travel Agents with little to no experience tend to make between $20050 and $26760 while the more experienced ones make over $47320 per year.
+Travel Agents with little to no experience tend to make between $22370 and $28730 while the more experienced ones can earn over $51950 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Travel Agent is to move to a higher paying state like VA.
-Right now, the highest paying states for Travel Agents are VA, MA, NH, TX and DE.
+One of the easiest ways to increase your salary as a Travel Agent is to move to a higher paying state like DC.
+Right now, the highest paying states for Travel Agents are DC, NV, WA, MA and NJ.

-3 other factors that can increase your salary as A Travel Agent is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Travel Agent is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Travel Agents what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Travel Agents what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a High School Diploma.